r4victor/tenthousandmeters/content/blog/python_bts_10.md

 We saw that chaining can be used to implement a hash table whose average-case performance is constant.
 Asymptotically, we cannot do better.
 But asymptotic behavior is not what's important in practice.
 What's important in practice is the actual time it takes to process real-world data and the amount of memory required to do that.
 From this perspective, other collision resolution methods often perform better than chaining.
 Most of them are based on the same idea called **open addressing**.

 In open addressing, all items are stored directly in the hash table.
 Hash collisions are resolved by using a hash function of a special form.
 Instead of mapping each key to a single bucket, a hash function of this form maps each key to a sequence of buckets.
 Such a sequence is called a **probe sequence**.
+Buckets in a probe sequence are often referred to as **probes**.

-To insert a new (key, value) pair, we iterate over the buckets in the probe sequence until we find an empty bucket and store the pair there.
+To insert a new (key, value) pair in a hash table with open addressing, we iterate over the buckets in the probe sequence until we find an empty bucket and store the pair there.
 We will always find an empty bucket eventually if the hash table is not full and if the probe sequence covers all the buckets in the hash table.
 In addition to that, the probe sequence should be a permutation of buckets since visiting the same bucket more than once is a waste of time.
 The following picture illustrates the insertion process into a hash table with open addressing:

 <img src="{static}/blog/python_bts_10/hash_table_with_open_addressing.png" alt="hash_table_with_open_addressing" style="width:700px; display: block; margin: 20px auto 0 auto;" />